GoodGameDemo/gh-runner-track01/GitHub-Runners/arc/2-start-GitHub-Action-Workflow-arc.md

-# Starting a GitHub Action Workflow with ARC
+# Exercise 2.2 Starting a GitHub Action Workflow with ARC

 This guide explains how to start a GitHub Action workflow using the Action Runner Controller (ARC).
 Once your integration is set up, follow these steps to trigger workflows effectively.